2015–16 APOEL FC season: Second qualifying round

 APOEL won the Cypriot league last season and as such entered the second qualifying round of the 2015–16 UEFA Champions League.
 APOEL were drawn to start their campaign against FK Vardar.

 On 14 July 2015, APOEL endured a frustrating opening Champions League campaign after being held to a 0–0 home draw by FK Vardar in the first leg of the second qualifying round.
-Domingos Paciência’s side had squandered numerous chances in the game particularly after 40th minute, following a cagey opening to the game.
-FK Vardar rarely threatened Boy Waterman’s goal while their own keeper Tome Pačovski was called into action on numerous occasions to foil Luís Leal, Tomás De Vincenti and Georgios Efrem.
+Domingos Paciência's side had squandered numerous chances in the game particularly after 40th minute, following a cagey opening to the game.
+FK Vardar rarely threatened Boy Waterman's goal while their own keeper Tome Pačovski was called into action on numerous occasions to foil Luís Leal, Tomás De Vincenti and Georgios Efrem.

 On 21 July 2015, APOEL survived an early scare in their Champions League qualifying campaign, scraping through the second qualifying round on the away goals rule with a nervous 1–1 draw at Skopje over FK Vardar.
 Except some problems in finding the final touch, APOEL were always the superior team against Vardar and Tomás De Vincenti's goal on 60 minutes was enough to see them through the third qualifying round, despite Blagojče Ljamčevski's late equalizer.

 Third qualifying round

 APOEL were drawn to face Danish champions FC Midtjylland in the third qualifying round of the 2015–16 UEFA Champions League.

-On 28 July 2015, APOEL took big a step towards UEFA Champions League play-offs after an important 2–1 win against FC Midtjylland at MCH Arena.
-Tomás De Vincenti was once again the hero as he scored one and forced an own goal from Kian Hansen in a brilliant first half for the Cypriot champions, while new signing Luís Leal missed a glorious chance to make the score 3–0 before Jakob Poulsen score a late goal for Midtjylland.
+On 28 July 2015, APOEL took a step towards the UEFA Champions League play-offs after an important 2–1 win against FC Midtjylland at MCH Arena.
+Tomás De Vincenti scored one and forced an own goal from Kian Hansen in the first half, while new signing Luís Leal missed a chance to make the score 3–0 before Jakob Poulsen score a late goal for Midtjylland.

 On 4 August 2015, ten-men APOEL squeezed into the Champions League play-offs after prevailing against FC Midtjylland on the away goals rule, despite a shock 0–1 home defeat.
 APOEL got off to the worst possible start when Jakob Poulsen's resulting free-kick floated over the defence and met the head of Erik Sviatchenko who steered the ball past Boy Waterman.
 Then came more despair for APOEL when the referee handed the Brazilian midfielder Vinícius a straight red card for a strong challenge on Pione Sisto.
 The second half was a cagey affair with APOEL reluctant leak another goal, while Midtjylland players launched countless ineffective long balls into Boy Waterman's area.
 Albeit under extremely difficult circumstances, APOEL secured European group stage football for the fifth time in seven seasons and a place in the UEFA Champions League play-offs draw.